 He was perhaps a builder by trade as many years later he was the contractor for building a bridge across Tocal Creek on the road leading from Paterson to Maitland.
 His plans had been on show at his Inn for two years prior to the completion of the bridge.

 He advertised his intention to close the Inn because of ill health on several occasion in the 1840's.
 In 1846 he put the Wellington Inn up for sale:

-The Wellington was situated in the centre of the township of Paterson and commanded the most respectable business in the district.
+The Wellington was described as being situated in the centre of the township of Paterson and commanding the most respectable business in the district.
 Mr. Haylock invited those desirous of purchasing the Inn to visit the premises as he was confident that personal inspection would be the best recommendation.
 Immediate possession would be given and the furniture and fixtures could be taken at a valuation.
 He was also offering to sell a cottage with garden and outbuilding situated on the banks of the Hunter river at Raymond Terrace.

-The Inn must not have been sold at this time as in September 1849 Edward Haylock (relative?) 'late of the Wellington Inn' thanked patrons for their support over the previous 12 months he had been at the Wellington and announced that he had taken over the Farmers Glory at Hinton.
+The Inn must not have been sold at this time as in September 1849 Edward Haylock 'late of the Wellington Inn' thanked patrons for their support over the previous 12 months he had been at the Wellington and announced that he had taken over the Farmers Glory at Hinton.